oserna/Getting_Cleaning_Data_Peer_Assessment/CodeBook.md

 As a result of this final step you can see within the merge generated directory this new dataset:

 - tidy.txt

+## Variables

+- subject: identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.
+- activity: a factor with the activity name.
+- subset containing all the variables related with the mean and the std from the features.txt list in the original dataset